MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatadminenumcatalogfromhash.md

-The return value is a handle to the catalog context, or <b>NULL</b> if there are no more catalogs to enumerate.
+A handle to the catalog context, or <b>NULL</b> if there is an error or there are no more catalogs to enumerate.
+See important note, below, on the return value.

-**Note:** The type HCATINFO is simply a typedef for HANDLE, which makes it easy to accidentally use the HCATINFO in the wrong context.
-In particular, this is NOT the same as a HANDLE returned from **CryptCATOpen**, even though the compiler will not prevent you from using the HCATINFO in any function that expects a catalog handle.
-To acquire a catalog handle from this function, first call [**CryptCATCatalogInfoFromContext**](/windows/win32/api/mscat/nf-mscat-cryptcatcataloginfofromcontext) to get the filename of the catalog, and then call [**CryptCATOpen**](/windows/win32/api/mscat/nf-mscat-cryptcatopen) with that filename.

-For extended error information, call the <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> function.
+If the function returns **NULL**, call <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
+If the last error is **ERROR_NOT_FOUND** it means there are no more catalogs.
 For a complete list of error codes provided by the operating system, see <a href="https://docs.microsoft.com/windows/desktop/Debug/system-error-codes">System Error Codes</a>.

+**Note:** The function returns a value of type **HCATINFO**, but this is simply a typedef for **HANDLE**.
+Because of this, it is easy to accidentally use the **HCATINFO** when calling a function that expects a different kind of **HANDLE**.
+In particular, this is not the same as a **HANDLE** returned from **CryptCATOpen**, even though the compiler will not prevent you from using the **HCATINFO** in any function that expects a catalog handle.

+To acquire a catalog handle from this function, first call [CryptCATCatalogInfoFromContext](/windows/win32/api/mscat/nf-mscat-cryptcatcataloginfofromcontext) to get the filename of the catalog, and then call [CryptCATOpen](/windows/win32/api/mscat/nf-mscat-cryptcatopen) with that filename to open the catalog.